The 3 most beautiful rice terraces in Vietnam

-Breathtaking landscapes is one of the main reasons why tourists choose Vietnam for their Asia Group Tours.
-Travelling to the Northern Vietnam in autumn, you have the chance to admire the stunning rice terraces that you will never forget.
+Breathtaking landscapes are one of the main reasons why tourists choose Vietnam for their Asia Group Tours.
+Traveling to Northern Vietnam in autumn, you have the chance to admire the stunning rice terraces that you will never forget.

 The terraced field is a method of constructing stair-step fields up the hills, which is one of the most widespread cultivation methods in China as well as in Southeast Asia.
 The terraced fields follow the sloping hill which forms beautifully rounded corners.
 For high mountains and hills, the terraced fields will appear quite majestic.
 In some mountainous areas in Vietnam, due to its high mountainous terrain, there are many attractive terraced fields, which are also attractive destinations for tourists.

 Sapa is located in Lao Cai Province about 350 kilometers from Hanoi.
 Terraces in Sapa are created in a valley surrounded by mountains.
 From above, the layers of terraced fields is like to spread into the green of mountains.
 The field is formed of soft and smooth lines.

 The locals often refer terraces as the staircase to the sky, so Sapa terraced field has become one of the most attractive features of Vietnam.

 The most prominent one in Sapa is Ta Van - Hau Thao - Lao Chai situated in Muong Hoa Valley.
 This is the largest and most beautiful terraces in Sapa with a total area of nearly 1000 hectares.
 Vu Lung Sung field in Trung Chai commune is the field that has the most steps in Vietnam (121 steps).

 At different times and cultivating seasons, the fields have different colors: the green color of the young rice tree and the yellow color of rice waving the wind.
 Therefore, visiting Sapa at any time of the year, you will see the gorgeous beauty of the terraced fields here.